jeromeku/lab4-1/README.md

 **Layout division into foci**

 * The `.tick()` function can also be overrided for custom layouts
-* Example of a muliti-foci layout:
+* Example of a multi-foci layout:

 ```javascript
 var foci = [{x: 150, y: 150}, {x: 350, y: 250}, {x: 700, y: 400}];